chotanansub/TextDoe/README.md

-# 🔍📚 TextDoe: Thai Document Domain Classification Model Based on Bow, LSTM, Roberta-Base
+# 🔍📚 TextDoe: Thai Document Domain Classification Model Based on Bow, LSTM, Pre-trained Roberta-Base
 This project is supported by the [AI Builder](https://ai-builders.github.io/) program.
 The main objective is to classify Thai documents into eight different domains, including:

 - 🔮 Imaginative